-[00:13:23] Kim England: The thing that is top of my mind that when I talked to other community managers, is I really want us to do away with this millennial conversation.
+[00:13:23] Kim England: The thing that is at the top of my mind that when I talk to other community managers, is I really want us to do away with this millennial conversation.
 It drives me crazy. [chuckles]

 [00:14:21] Patrick O’Keefe: It’s so funny you mentioned that.
 Millenials going to get blamed for a lot of things lately.

 [00:14:25] Kim England: Yes.